 - The size of the database

-- The performance level of the database
+- The compute size of the database

 - The number of transaction logs involved

 - The amount of activity that needs to be replayed to recover to the restore point

 - The network bandwidth if the restore is to a different region

 - The number of concurrent restore requests being processed in the target region

 For a large and/or very active database, the restore may take several hours.
 If there is prolonged outage in a region, it is possible that there are large numbers of geo-restore requests being processed by other regions.
 When there are many requests, the recovery time may increase for databases in that region.
 Most database restores complete in less than 12 hours.